LeoDog896/type/README.md

 # type

-simple notepad/typing app that I use to take notes and write code.
+simple notepad app that I use to take notes and write code.